The name of the club is the Hobbits Hole Roleplaying Club.

 Increase fees by no more than 10% annually to cover unforeseen expenditures while ensuring the increase is shared as equally as possible by all members.

 Spend no more than the equivalent of £3/member from the annual revenue on club equipment or initiatives to promote the club

 Stop recruiting new members if the membership cap is reached.

 Permit Ex-Members to re-join the club.

-Creation of shortlist of potential funds spending (eg. equipment/events etc) and subsequent submission of proposals for members to vote on.
+Creation of shortlist of potential larger funds spending (eg. equipment/events etc) and subsequent submission of proposals for members to vote on.

 Negotiate with external parties as required